PangChung/ExactSimulationMaxID/README.md

 # ExactSimulationMaxID
- Code for the paper "Exact Simulation of max-infinitely divisible processes
+ Code for the paper "Exact Simulation of max-infinitely divisible processes"